 The Royal Falkland Islands Police currently has an establishment of 14 Police Constables, 4 Detective Constables, 12 Reserve Police Constables (similar to UK special constables but paid), 2 uniform Sergeants, a Detective Sergeant, an Inspector and a Superintendent who is the Chief Police Officer.
-Five police support staff are employed.
+Four police support staff are employed.
 There is the Senior Clerk, a Licensing Officer, and two Station Enquiry Officers.

 The islands’ prison is contained within the police building, up to November 2014 this was staffed by police officers.
 However the service has evolved, and now has a dedicated prison manager and four prison officers.